Our Team

 • review and approve any interested person transactions falling within the scope of Chapter 9 of the Listing Manual and review procedures thereof;

-• monitor the deeds of undertaking given by our Controlling Shareholder and Executive Chairman, Mr. Ren, our Executive Director and CEO and CIO - Singapore, Mr. Toe, our CIO - PRC, Mr. Peng and our Chief Compliance Officer - PRC, Mr. Su, to ensure that the respective deeds of undertakings are complied with.
-For the avoidance of doubt, this would include regular monitoring and reviewing of the effectiveness of the deeds of undertakings provided by Mr. Ren, Mr. Toe, Mr. Peng and Mr. Su, including any changes to the representations, in mitigating potential conflicts of interests;
+• monitor the deeds of undertaking given by the relevant Directors and Executive Officers to ensure that the respective deeds of undertakings are complied with.
+For the avoidance of doubt, this would include regular monitoring and reviewing of the effectiveness of the deeds of undertakings, including any changes to the representations, in mitigating potential conflicts of interests;

 • review and assess, from time to time, the prevailing processes put in place to manage any material conflicts of interests with the aforementioned Directors and Executive Officers and consider, where appropriate, the additional measures for the management and mitigation of such conflicts;